Detailed guides to painful problems, treatments & moresitemap

 Paxlovid rebound is not a thing + Covid hurts

 “Paxlovid rebound” is the idea that taking the anti-viral medication Paxlovid will help with a Covid infection initially, but then — ruh roh — things get worse after a week or so.
-Nope!
-That’s just Covid being Covid.
+But that’s probably just Covid being Covid.
 Paxlovid rebound was never a thing, still is not a thing, and never will be a thing: people are simply blaming the wrong thing.

-I’m paraphrasing Dr. Daniel Griffin, who has immense experience treating COVID patients.
+I’m paraphrasing Dr. Daniel Griffin, who has great experience treating COVID patients.
 In his own words:

 “Let’s stop with this misinformation.
 Let’s call this what we called it early on: it’s the second week, it’s the period of the cytokine storm, the hypoxic phase… no ‘rebound’ here.”